 Pursuing Other Interests

 Not only do I not have time to pursue many interests other than those related to growing my business, I don’t have the funds to do it either.
 Pursuing a hobby takes time and money.
-Because time is money that almost means that hobbies take money X2.
+Even with cheap hobbies, time is money, which means it’s costing me in some way to do them.

 Money is something I don’t have a lot of and I probably won’t until I get my debts paid off.

-I’m tired of debt holding me back from my friends and family, pursuing new and old, unfinished hobbies, and holding me back from travelling.
+I’m tired of debt holding me back from my friends and family, pursuing new and old, unfinished hobbies, and holding me back from traveling.

 When I think about these things I’m missing out on, it helps renew my focus on getting out of debt, building my emergency fund, and living life to the fullest!

-I still want to live life in the meantime, but I’m going to do as frugally as I realistically can, seeing as how I’m totally not frugal by nature. 😉
+I still want to live life in the meantime, but I’m going to try to save money in every way I can. 😉